noptic/nail-core/spec/NailApi/to.coffee.md

           nail.to lib, 'MyNamespace', MyClass: {}
           lib.MyClass.should.equal nail.lib['MyNamespace.MyClass']

+Classes can be accesed with the 'dot' syntax and the `cöasses` field.

+        it 'adds classes to nail.classes and a container', -> lib = {}
+          nail.to lib, 'MyNamespace', MyClass: {}
+          lib.MyClass.should.equal nail.classes.MyNamespace.MyClass

-By default all instances of `NailApi` share one class libary.
+All instances of `NailApi` share one class libary.

         it 'shares one class libary on all APIs',-> newNail = nail.use()
           nail.to 'MyNamespace', MyClass: {}
           className = 'MyNamespace.MyClass'
           nail.lib[className].should.equal newNail.lib[className]

-        it 'can use a seperate class libary',-> newNail = nail.use()
-          newNail.lib = {}
-          nail.to 'MyNamespace', MyClass: {}
-          className = 'MyNamespace.MyClass'
-          newNail.lib.should.not.have.property className

 Every fully qualified name must be unique.
 Defining 2 classes with the same fully qualifiedname will throw an error.